The Blue Nile (band): Peace at Last (1991–1996)

 The radio play gained by Hats in the US, in particular the single "The Downtown Lights", brought the Blue Nile to the attention of several well-known US-based musicians.
 In 1991, the band was invited to Los Angeles to work on songs by Julian Lennon, Robbie Robertson and Michael McDonald.
 As a result, Buchanan moved to Los Angeles and lived there for a while, and had a relationship with the actress Rosanna Arquette between 1991 and 1993.
 Speaking about that period of his life Buchanan said, "It really was interesting.
 I have to say it was lived in all earnest ...
 And there was much good there, I enjoyed it, I really enjoyed it ...
 The great thing all the time was you were constantly wanting to phone friends and say, Guess who's in the shop?
 Guess who's in the supermarket?
 I'm not immune to all that.
 In the movies—celluloid's better than life isn't it?
 It makes everything glossy.
 I don't mean it's better, but it's so glamorous, I met lots of people—it was fascinating."
 The band also worked on Annie Lennox's first solo album, Diva, co-writing the track "The Gift".
 Lennox later covered "The Downtown Lights" (from Hats) for her second album, Medusa, released in 1995.

 Having been let go by Linn and Virgin Records, the group signed a deal with Warner Bros.
 Records in 1992, although it later transpired that Buchanan had made the deal by himself without informing his bandmates.
 His explanation was that "none of the others were in town at the time".
 The band decided that it wanted to find somewhere private to record its new album with its portable studio, and began travelling around Europe searching for suitable locations.
 Having spent two years looking at and dismissing locations in cities such as Venice, Amsterdam and Copenhagen, the record was finally recorded piecemeal over three locations in Paris, Dublin and Los Angeles.

 In June 1996, seven years after Hats, the Blue Nile released a third album, entitled Peace at Last.
 It displayed a marked difference in style to the first two albums, with Buchanan's acoustic guitar work more to the fore.
 Buchanan recalled that he had bought the guitar in a New York music shop, and by coincidence Robert Bell had seen the guitar earlier the same day and called Buchanan to tell him about it.
 A gospel choir made a brief appearance on the first single, "Happiness".
-Despite the release of Peace at Last on a major label, critical reaction to the album was more mixed than for the band's previous records, although sales were good, entering the UK album chart at #13.
+Despite the release of Peace at Last on a major label, critical reaction to the album was more mixed than for the band's previous records, although sales were good, entering the UK albums chart at No. 13.